apollo

 Medicinal Benefits

-ASPIRIN+ATORVASTATIN is composed of two medicines: Atorvastatin and Aspirin.
+Aspirin+atorvastatin is composed of two medicines: Atorvastatin and Aspirin.
 Atorvastatin is a lipid-lowering medication and it blocks the enzyme required to make cholesterol in the body.
-It reduces the bad cholesterol (low density lipoproteins or LDL), triglycerides (TG) and increases the levels of good cholesterol (high density lipoproteins or HDL).
-Besides this, Aspirin prevents the formation of clot in the blood vessels.
-Together ASPIRIN+ATORVASTATIN prevents risk of any heart attack or stroke in future.
+It reduces the bad cholesterol (low-density lipoproteins or LDL) and triglycerides (TG) and increases the levels of good cholesterol (high-density lipoproteins or HDL).
+Besides this, Aspirin prevents the formation of clots in the blood vessels.
+Together Aspirin+atorvastatin prevents risk of any heart attack or stroke in future.

 Directions for Use